Seevenup83/GreyHack/README.md

 > Usage: 7attack [ip-ipAddress] [port]

 - [ ] BUG: if 7ssh is not installed it keeps going (loop) -> TBD: inform user and exit
-- [ ] BUG: if systemlog is not installed it keeps going (loop) -> TBD: inform user and exit
+- [ ] BUG: if system.log is not on right place it keeps going (loop) -> TBD: inform user and exit

 This Script scans the port for exploids and trys them all till one works. it then gets the root password, and starts /bin/7ssh to get all the needed informations.